zaitrarrio/boxparts/.guides/sections.md

 The version of the component that you are installing

 #description
 A brief description of the Box Part.
-Make it just long enought to be meaningful when displayed in the parts listing.
+Make it just long enough to be meaningful when displayed in the parts listing.

 #category
 A constant that associates this Box Part with a component category.
 [Click here](open_file lib/autoparts/category.rb) to view the `lib/autoparts/category.rb` file where these constants are defined.